-- Use the undergrad labs: The labs on the lower level of the Allen Center are a great place to work in groups or individually.
+- Use the undergrad labs: The labs on the lower level of the Allen Center and 1st floor of the Gates Center are a great place to work in groups or individually.
 If you're new to the department, other students can tell you which labs are more social and which offer a quieter workspace.

 - Go to Office Hours: Office hours can be useful even if you don't have urgent questions.
 Stop by to check your understanding of tricky concepts.
 If you find a course particularly challenging, talk with your instructors before you fall behind.

-- Go to advising: Check in with Crystal, Raven, Jenifer or Maggie to plan ahead, ask questions, or let us know how your quarter is going.
+- Go to advising: Check in with Crystal, Raven, Jenifer, Maggie, Chloe, Leslie, Kim or the peer advisers to plan ahead, ask questions, or let us know how your quarter is going.

 - Attend school-sponsored events: The Allen School offers many events to help you socialize, plan for a career, and explore the field.
 Watch the CSE undergrad news blog and calendar for upcoming events.